 Prevent Your Pores From Getting Stretched

-By preventing the problem in the first place and by dealing quickly with any blemishes you have will help to prevent your pores getting stretched and permanently enlarged.
+Preventing the problem in the first place and dealing quickly with any blemishes you have will help to prevent your pores from getting stretched and permanently enlarged.
 Once this has happened, the problem is hard to disguise.

 If you have a friend who would benefit from information on how to get rid of skin blemishes and clogged pores, please share this article with them or on social media and Pinterest.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Alison Graham (author) from UK on April 20, 2017:

 Thank you so much Anina, getting comments like yours really encourages me to keep writing!

 This has been really helpful !Thank you so much.

 hi can anyone reccomend good bacne products thanks

 has been a burden on me for a very long time